harishsg99/foodblog/content/blog/2021-05-19-react-js-vs-vue-js.md

 * Nintendo
 * Grammarly

+<!--EndFragment-->

+# Conclusions

-To sum up, React is currently more popular than Vue.
+So, is Vue going to take over React? but not in 2021 may be in 2023 or 2025,To sum up, React is currently more popular than Vue.
 It has a strong and influential mentor that improves and maintains it, while Vue doesn’t.
 Vue.js and React.js provide high flexibility, easy learning curve, and both are small in size.

-<!--EndFragment-->

-# Conclusions

-So, is Vue going to take over React? but not in 2021 may be in 2023 or 2025,